Shanimol Osman: Political career

-She is the first woman leader from Kerala to become the secretary of All India Congress Committee and is an LLB Degree holder graduated from The Kerala Law Academy Law College, Thiruvananthapuram.
+She is the first female leader from Kerala to become the secretary of the All India Congress Committee.
+She is an LLB Degree holder who graduated from Kerala Law Academy in Thiruvananthapuram.

-She contested from Alappuzha parliament constituency in 2019 election as Indian National Congress candidate and lost to Adv.
-A. M. Ariff of Communist Party of India by 9213 votes but in the assembly by-election 2019, she defeated the nearest rival candidate Manu C. Pulickal of the CPI (M) Party by a margin of 2,079 votes.
+She contested from Alappuzha in the 2019 Indian general election but lost to Adv.
+A. M. Ariff of the Communist Party of India (Marxist) by 9213 votes.

+In the 2019 Kerala Legislative Assembly by-elections, she won from Aroor Assembly constituency by defeating her nearest rival candidate, Manu C. Pulickal of the CPI(M) by a margin of 2,079 votes.

-Shanimol Osman is the only woman MLA of UDF in the 2016 Kerala Legislative Assembly.
+Shanimol Osman was the only female MLA from the UDF in the 14th Kerala Legislative Assembly.